 Coastal Resilience for Long Island Sound

-A Tool for Coastal Planning in a Changing World.
-A new tool is helping our cities and towns plan for a changing coast.
+A new coastal resilience tool is helping our cities and towns plan for a changing climate.

 - We're not waiting for the next big hurricane to help protect communities from flooding and storm surges.
 The Coastal Resilience Tool reveals potential problems now.